enkidevs/curriculum/lua/lua-core/io-operations-in-lua-i/io-write-in-lua-ii.md

 By default, where does `io.write()` write statements to? ???

-- Console or terminal often
+- Often the console or terminal
-- A file
+- Only the console
 - A folder
 - A file on your desktop
+- Only the terminal

 ---